 Looking back, I’d add this on reflection on that day:

-Second, I still use Trello and Tasks, but not as much as I thought.
+Second, I use Trello and Tasks, but I don’t use Tasks as much as I thought.
 But, my marketing plan is and tracking of contributors and partners and others are in Trello still.
 What I need to do is keep my content calendar there, and updated.
 That would help me stay focused on writing.
 And, I do use Tasks, but not nearly day to day like I thought I would.
 I think this is largely due to my working on the house so much, but it’s probably also because I just am not used to to do lists.

 Let me know your thoughts, by posting in the comments, or by emailing us at email@example.com.